Encourage FUNIX

 else

-echo -e "$body" | mail -s "$subject" "$MAIL_TO"
+echo -e "$body" | mail -s "$subject" -r "$MAIL_FROM" "$MAIL_TO"

 log "Mail envoyé sans pièce jointe."